 You temporarily erase your body and are free to move around and perceive the world as normal.
 You may not interact with material objects.
 When the effect ends, your body is returned.
-If you lose control, instead you are never able to return and are effectively dead.
+On a Critical Fail, you are never able to return and are effectively dead.